Iloperidone: History

 Hoechst Marion Roussel Inc. made initial inquiries into the drug; however, in May 1996, they discontinued research, and in June 1997 gave research rights to Titan Pharmaceuticals.
 Titan then handed over worldwide development, manufacturing and marketing rights to Novartis in August 1998.
 On June 9, 2004, Titan Pharmaceuticals announced that the Phase III development rights have been acquired by Vanda Pharmaceuticals.
 The original launch date was scheduled for 2002.
 On November 27, 2007, Vanda Pharmaceuticals announced that the U.S. Food and Drug Administration (FDA) had accepted their New Drug Application for iloperidone, confirming the application is ready for FDA review and approval.
 On July 28, 2008, the FDA issued a not-approvable letter to Vanda Pharmaceuticals concerning the drug, stating that further trials are required before a decision can be made concerning marketed usage of iloperidone.

-Iloperidone was approved by the FDA for the treatment of schizophrenia in the United States on May 6, 2009.
+Iloperidone was approved by the FDA for the treatment of schizophrenia in the United States on May 6, 2009. and for treating bipolar I disorder in April 2024.